FAA had initial version of Boeing’s proposed software fix seven weeks before the Ethiopian crash

-Acting Federal Aviation Administration chief Daniel Elwell will tell a Senate hearing Wednesday that “Boeing submitted … to the FAA for certification” its proposed flight control software enhancement for the 737 MAX on January 21, according to a copy of his prepared remarks obtained by the Seattle Times.
+Acting Federal Aviation Administration chief Daniel Elwell will tell a Senate hearing Wednesday that “Boeing submitted … to the FAA for certification” its proposed flight-control software enhancement for the 737 MAX on Jan.
+21, according to a copy of his prepared remarks obtained by The Seattle Times.

 That’s nearly seven weeks before the fatal crash of Ethiopian Airlines Flight 302 that killed 157 people.